-Often the hardest points of a course are into a headwind.
+Often the hardest points of a course are riding into a headwind.
 Headwinds can sap away your energy so the quicker you ride through the section the more opportunity you have to recover

 To ride a faster time trial, you need to consider whether you really need to brake and if you need to brake it should be done as late as possible.
 Any speed you lose has to be regained, and that takes precious energy that should be being used to power you along.

 Get used to riding hard and taking corners at speed in training.
 Particularly on your specific time trial bike.
 If you ever get the opportunity to watch a time trial instead of riding one, compare how different riders take corners.
 The faster riders flow through corners without often needing to get out of the saddle to regain speed.
 They concentrate on maintaining a high power output throughout.